The JWST EXCELS Survey: A spectroscopic investigation of the ionizing properties of star-forming galaxies at 1<z<8: Data and sample properties

 The continuum flux is estimated from the running mean of the flux values within a $\Delta_{\rm{rest}}=350\,${\AA} top hat function, after clipping values outside the $16^\mathrm{th}-84^\mathrm{th}$ percentile range to mitigate the impact of strong spectral features or noise spikes on the continuum measurement \citep{stoughton+02}.
 Given the underestimated uncertainties in the pixel flux measurements produced from the JWST data reduction pipeline, an empirical correction based on the residuals of the continuum subtracted spectra was applied.
 This is implemented as a multiplicative factor to the pipeline flux uncertainties, given as $c_F= \frac{1}{2}(R_{84}-R_{16})/\tilde\sigma_{F}$ where $R_{X}$ is the $X^{\rm th}$ percentile of the residuals spectrum ($R$) and $\tilde{\sigma}_{F}$ is the median of the pipeline flux uncertainty.
 Typical values of the empirical correction factor are $c_F\simeq1.5-2.0$ (with median $\bar{ c}_F\simeq1.6$), in agreement with similar independent analyses \citep{maseda+23,carnall+24}

 The (continuum-subtracted) emission line spectrum is fit using a linear combination of Gaussian line profiles, where each individual line amplitude is a free parameter.
 The total width of the line profile ($\sigma_{\rm{tot}}$) is given as the convolution of the intrinsic line width ($\sigma_{\rm{intr}}$) and the instrumental broadening ($\sigma_{\rm{g}}(\lambda)$) of the NIRSpec grating used: $\sigma_{\rm{tot}}^2 = \sigma_{\rm{intr}}^2 + \sigma_{\rm{g}}^2(\lambda) $.
-A common line velocity (relative to the input $z_{\rm{spec}}$) and intrinsic line width is used for each galaxy spectral fit resulting in $2+n_{\rm{line}}$ free parameters.
+A common line velocity (relative to the input $z_{\rm{spec}}$) and intrinsic line width is used for each galaxy spectral fit resulting in $2+n_{\rm{line}}$ free parameters (where $n_\mathrm{line}$ is the number of emission line profiles included in the model).
 The fitting is performed using a weighted least-squares minimisation via \textsc{SciPy} \citep{branch+99,virtanen+20}.
 The line fluxes are calculated from the line profile weighted integral over the individual wavelength pixels in each fitted spectrum, with the uncertainties propagated from the same weighted pixel fluxes \citep[e.g., see][]{scholte+25}.

 To account for any additional uncertainties arising from the absolute flux calibration employed, an additional $\simeq8\,$per cent error is included in quadrature when absolute flux values, or line flux ratios between lines spanning multiple gratings, are used \citep[][see also Section \ref{subsubsec:excelstechnical}]{scholte+25}.